ethLengfeld/Back-end-Programming-with-Java-and-Spring/notes/LearningNotes.md

   - It requires the installation of a web server, like Tomcat.
   - It used to be a standard practice, but is less popular than using fat JARs.
 - Using Maven without packaging.

+When a Spring Boot web application starts, it scans all classes annotated with  @Service,  @Controller, etc., and then creates an instance of each one of them with all their dependencies fulfilled from other beans.
+The Spring component that does this process and holds all of these instances in memory is called the Spring container or Spring context.